17 Best Malayalam Movies on Amazon Prime Video

 16. Jallikattu (2019)

 Directed by Lijo Jose Pelliserry, Jallikattu was India’s official entry for the ‘Best International Feature Film’ at the 93rd Academy Awards.
 It is also the second Malayalam film to receive this Oscar entry.
-The plot follows a bull that escapes from a slaughterhouse in a hilly remote village and the entire village men gathering to hunt down the animal.
+The plot follows a bull that escapes from a slaughterhouse in a hilly remote village and the entire village men gather to hunt down the animal.
 The film is rife with cinematic brilliance.
 The visuals are surprisingly stunning.
 However, Jallikattu is not everyone’s cup of coffee.

 17. Driving License (2019)